ampproject/amphtml/extensions/amp-script/amp-script.md

 If you don't publish signed exchanges, `max-age` does nothing.

+### nodom
+The optional `nodom` attribute optimizes `<amp-script>` for use as a data-layer rather than as a UI layer.
+It removes the ability for the `<amp-script>` to make DOM modifications, in favor of a signficantly smaller bundle size and therefore better performance.
+It also automatically hides the `<amp-script>`, so you may omit the height and width attributes.

 ### common attributes

 This element includes [common attributes](https://amp.dev/documentation/guides-and-tutorials/learn/common_attributes) extended to AMP components.